KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 - _Category_: The category that this pipeline belongs to.
 This is used to organize the pipelines in the Pipeline Creator.
 - _Output Directory_: The location where the pipeline module will be created.

-- _Load module on creation_: If checked a newly generated module will be loaded into Slicer.
-This is useful if you want to test the pipeline right away.
+- _Load module on creation_: If checked the newly generated module will be loaded into Slicer immediately.
+This is useful if you want to use the pipeline right away.

-- _Add to additional module paths_: If checked the output directory will be added to the additional module paths.
+- _Add to additional module paths_: If checked the output directory will be added to the slicer module paths.
 This means the module will be loaded every time slicer starts

 | ![Pipeline Creator Top Section](Images/creator_top.png) |
 | :--: |